 Several legal regulations as well as University guidelines are in place to help combat the global coronavirus pandemic.
-On the basis of these regulations, the TU Berlin Crisis Committee has developed specific details and measures for our University.
+On the basis of these regulations, the TU Berlin Executive Board has developed specific details and measures for our University.

 All details will be published and regularly updated here.

 These hygiene regulations are the basic protective measures for infection protection against the coronavirus in University operations.
 They are developed on the basis of the general risk assessment for TU Berlin and have been revised to reflect the most current state and federal regulations.
-We ask that you please observe these (in particular the rules regarding use of offices by more than one person).
+We ask that you please observe these.

 The updated regulations can be found at this website.